niole/Table-Highlight-Subset/README.md

 npm install --save-dev watchify;
 npm install --save-dev reactify;
     ```
 4. Now your package.json should be full of stuff.
 While you're here, you might as well also tell npm to download and install all the other things that we're going to need to make our app express/react/jade app run.
+We will also throw in mongodb and the mongoskin driver.
 Next run:

     ```sh
 npm install --save body-parser;